oemof/oemof-solph/docs/optimization/multi_period_invest.rst

     om = solph.Model(my_energysystem)
     results = om.solve(solver="cbc", solve_kwargs={"tee": True})

-    # Show investment plan for hydrogen power plants
+    # Show investment for hydrogen power plants
-    print(results["invest"])

-The keys in the results dict in a multi-period model are "sequences" and "period_scalars".
-So for sequences, it is all the same, while for scalar values, we now have values for each period.

-Besides the `invest` variable, new variables are introduced as well.
-These are:

-* `total`: The total capacity installed, i.e. how much is actually there in a given period.
-* `old`: (Overall) capacity to be decommissioned in a given period.
-* `old_end`: Endogenous capacity to be decommissioned in a given period.
-This is capacity that has been invested into in the model itself.
-* `old_exo`: Exogenous capacity to be decommissioned in a given period.
-This is capacity that was already existing and given by the `existing` attribute.
+    print(results["nominal_capacity"])

 .. note::

-    * For storage units, the `initial_content` is not allowed combined with multi-period investments.
+    For storage units, the `initial_content` is currently not allowed combined with multi-period investments.
     The storage inflow and outflow are forced to zero until the storage unit is invested into.
-    * You can specify periods of different lengths, but the frequency of your timeindex needs to be consistent.
-Also, you could use the `timeincrement` attribute of the energy system to model different weightings.
-Be aware that this has not yet been tested.
-    * For now, both, the `timeindex` as well as the `timeincrement` of an energy system have to be defined since they have to be of the same length for a multi-period model.
-    * Also please be aware, that periods correspond to years by default.
-You could also choose monthly periods, but you would need to be very careful in parameterizing your energy system and your model and also, this would mean monthly discounting (if applicable) as well as specifying your plants lifetimes in months.